Adaptive information-maximization encoding for ghost imaging--A general Bayesian framework under experimental physical constraints: Results

-Figure~\ref{fig:theo-result_v} provides an illustrative visualization of the AIME encoding patterns, where panels~\textbf{a} and~\textbf{b} correspond to two representative imaging objects.
-To ensure a fair comparison, the first encoding pattern is identically initialized as the first Hermite--Gaussian mode~\cite{huang2024compressed} for all cases.
+Figure~\ref{fig:theo-result_v} provides an illustrative visualization of the AIME-$\ell_1$ encoding patterns, where panels~\textbf{a} and~\textbf{b} correspond to two representative imaging objects.
+To ensure a fair comparison, the first encoding pattern is identically initialized as the first Hermite Gaussian mode~\cite{huang2024compressed} for all cases.
 The results visually corroborate the theoretical prediction that information-optimal encoding evolves toward an adaptive point-wise structure under the total-energy constraint, which fundamentally differs from conventional raster-scan imaging in that the scanning order is not fixed but adaptively determined by the statistical structure of the object.
-A quantitative experimental comparison with conventional full-sampling point-wise scanning under identical total-energy and noise conditions is shown in Fig.~\ref{fig:exper-result-2}.
-Here, AIME consistently achieves higher reconstruction quality than traditional imaging, particularly in low-SNR regimes.
-In specific, with approximately $50\%$ sampling, AIME yields a visually recognizable reconstruction at a detection SNR of $8.47$~dB, whereas conventional imaging with $100\%$ sampling fails to recover the object reliably.
-Even when both methods operate at full sampling, AIME produces noticeably improved image quality, with an increase of about $0.2$ in SSIM.
-As the detection SNR further decreases, the object becomes nearly indistinguishable in conventional imaging, while AIME remains capable of providing a coarse yet informative reconstruction.
-Details of the experimental setting for this comparison is presented in Materials and Methods.
-These results demonstrate that the adaptive encoding strategy enables more efficient information utilization than fixed raster-scan acquisition in the ideal energy-constrained regime.
+This difference between AIME-$\ell_1$ and conventional imaging lead to an improved imaging performance.
+To show that, A quantitative experimental comparison under identical total energy and noise conditions is performed.
+As shown in Fig.~\ref{fig:exper-result-2}, the experimental results indicate that AIME consistently achieves higher imaging quality than traditional imaging, particularly in low-SNR regimes.
+In specific, with approximately 50\% sampling, AIME yields a visually recognizable imaging result at a detection SNR of 7.03 dB, whereas conventional imaging with 100\% sampling fails to recover the object reliably.
+When both methods operate at full sampling, AIME produces noticeably improved image quality, with an increase of about 0.2 in SSIM.
+As the detection SNR further decreases to 4.85 dB, the object becomes nearly indistinguishable in conventional imaging, while AIME remains capable of providing a coarse yet informative image.
+Details of the experimental setting for this comparison is presented in Materials and Methods, and more experimental comparison results on representative scenes are provided in the supplementary materials.
+These results demonstrate that the AIME strategy enables more efficient information utilization than fixed raster-scan acquisition in the ideal energy-constrained regime.